Spotlight (Jennifer Hudson song)

-"Spotlight" is an R&B song by Jennifer Hudson, written and produced by Ne-Yo and Norwegian production duo Stargate for Hudson's self-titled debut album.
-It was released digitally on June 10, 2008, as the album's first single and reached the top 30 of the US Billboard Hot 100.
-Outside the US, the track reached the top 20 in Hungary, Japan, and the United Kingdom.
+"Spotlight" is a song by American entertainer Jennifer Hudson.
+It was written and produced by Ne-Yo and Norwegian production duo Stargate for Hudson's self-titled debut album (2008).
+The mid-tempo song was released digitally by Arista Records and J Records as the album's first single on June 10, 2008.

-The song received two Grammy Award nominations at the 2009 ceremony for Best R&B Song and Best Female R&B Vocal Performance.
+The song reached the top 30 of the US Billboard Hot 100.
+Outside the US, it became a top 20 hit in Hungary, Japan, and the United Kingdom.
+"Spotlight" received two Grammy Award nominations at the 2009 ceremony for Best R&B Song and Best Female R&B Vocal Performance.
 The video was voted 12th on BET: Notarized Top 100 videos of 2008.

+Background

+"Spotlight" was written and produced by Ne-Yo along with Mikkel S. Eriksen and Tor Erik Hermansen from Norwegian production duo Stargate.
+In the lead-up to the release of the song, Ne-Yo explained in an interview with Billboard magazine: "They were really trying to figure out where to take her.
+The main issue with Jennifer Hudson is her voice is so huge, so how do you take that and radio-ize it, make it radio-friendly.
+She can't do every song 'cause you'll eventually be tired of it.
+So ("Spotlight") is kind of a classy midtempo, and I hope and pray it does well 'cause Jennifer is an amazing talent."